Anton Yelchin: Charming and Doggedly Determined

 It was only three weeks later when I sat down to watch Terminator Salvation that I realised this plucky little guy was American.
 This is one of the first incidences I recall being so convinced by a performance that I was thoroughly in disbelief of his nationality.
 From then on, I was completely on board with any film that Anton Yelchin was in.

 Yelchin’s death sent waves of shock through me when the news broke on Sunday.
 I had just seen the guy give an outstanding, committed performance in Green Room not even a month previous.
 For me, it feels like I have been going through Yelchin’s journey with him since the release of Star Trek, and that he was now branching out into all kinds of terrain and his career was really starting to become interesting.
 All of that snatched away by a freak accident.
-There’s nothing that can prepare anyone for that kind of news.
+There’s nothing that can prepare anyone for that kind of news, especially not the family and friends who may need the support of personal injury lawyers during such a difficult time.
+In such unexpected and tragic situations, call the personal injury attorneys at McWhirter, Bellinger & Associates.
+For seeking guidance from a personal injury lawyer is important.

 anton2